cess091194/CCM101-pmsantos/Laboratory-05-Cloud-Data-Engineer/minio-deployment.md

 ## Bucket Created

-I created a bucket named **client-photos** and uploaded a test file named `sample.txt` into it to confirm the setup worked.
+I created a bucket named **client-photos** and uploaded a test file named `test-upload.txt` into it to confirm the setup worked.

 ## Explanation of the -e Flags (Environment Variables)